paradiselabs-ai/GLUE-fw/README.md

 pip install glue-fw
 ```

+2. Create a GLUE application using `glue new`

-2. Set up your API keys:
+3. Set up your API keys:
 ```bash
 # Required
 export OPENROUTER_API_KEY=your_key_here